Please email your comments & questions to geovisual @ comcast.net. Thank you.

 Fryberg, Steve (ongoing), compiled by, "Members of the Network" also called "Museums for Peace Members," website of the Interntional Network of Museums for Peace (INMP). click here for the INMP website, then click "Members" [sic].
 Lists 199 museums as of October 2009.
 Fryberg is INMP website administrtor in Dayton, Ohio (USA).
 Click here for explanation.

-Golden, Jane, Robin Rice & Monica Yant Kinney (January 2003), Philadelphia Murals and the Stories They Tell, Temple University Press, Philadelphia, pp. 160.
+Golden, Jane, Robin Rice & Monica Yant Kinney (January 2003), Philadelphia Murals & the Stories They Tell, Temple University Press, Philadelphia, pp. 160.
 With photographs by David Graham & Jack Ramsdale.
 Click here for an excerpt from chapter 1.
 Sequel also available.

 Gough, Paul J. (ongoing), "VORTEX !," website, School of Creative Art Arts, University of the West of England (UWE), Bristol (England).
 Contains images, essays & information on the representation of war & peace in the 20th & 21st centuries."
 Gough is Executive Dean of the Faculty of Creative Arts.